 When James Hilton penned Lost Horizon, he never did name the exact location of his fabled Tibetan utopia, creating speculation that Yading Nature Reserve could be the true “Shangri-la”.

 This trek follows the same path as a two-day 35km kora, a holy Tibetan pilgrimage route.
 You’ll trek around the base of 6,000m Mount Chenresig, the highest peak in the park.
-Stiff necks are guaranteed, as hikers struggle to keep their eyes from the mountain’s majestic slopes.
+Stiff necks are guaranteed, as hikers struggle to keep their eyes from the mountain’s majestic slopes during this multi-day voyage.

 Shangri-la or not, our On the Trail of Pilgrims tour offers hikers unforgettable experiences in this little-known jewel of southwest China.